Code-Institute-Submissions/janebmckenna-MilestoneProject3/testing.md

 ## Lighthouse Audit
 ![Lighthouse Audit](static/Images/testing/lighthouse-audit.png)

-When I initally ran the lighthouse audit on some of the pages I had some accessibility issues, I added some aria labels and a hidden label for the category drop down.
-I also had to add in a meta desrciption tage into the head fro SEO.
+When I initially ran the lighthouse audit on some of the pages I had some accessibility issues, I added some aria labels and a hidden label for the category drop down.
+I also had to add in a meta description tag into the head for SEO.

 On final Lighthouse audits green results were returned on all pages.